azure-ai-foundry/build-2025-demos/Demo/chat-application.md

 At least one model loaded with the foundry model load command, like this: foundry model load Phi-4-mini-instruct-cuda-gpu
 Set up Open Web UI for chat
-Install Open Web UI by following the instructions from the Open Web UI GitHub repository.
+Install Open Web UI by following the instructions from the Open Web UI GitHub repository:https://github.com/open-webui/open-webui.

 Launch Open Web UI with this command in your terminal:

 open-webui serve
 Open your web browser and go to http://localhost:8080.

-Connect Open Web UI to Foundry Local:
+## Connect Open Web UI to Foundry Local:

 Select Settings in the navigation menu
 Select Connections